SchoolOfCode/final-project-front-end-hexcode/ComponentTree.md

 ## Low-Fi Frame 6:

-- Create a Poll Section
+- Create a Poll Section - MVP just selecting 1 option

   - P Tag “Add a title for your Poll”
   - Input Section (Reusable) onChange function that registers the change of the input box and saves it in a state.